KuoTzu-yang/COMP5622_IoT_Guard_Experiment/README.md

 # HKUST COMP5622 Project

-This repository aims for faciliate experiments related to IoT security.
-We would like to verify the effectiveness of the proposed solution.
+This repository aims for faciliate experiments related to IoT security, which verifies the effectiveness of the proposed solution.

 ## Proposed solution
 ----------------